 Like the financial industry, the US healthcare sector is also heavily regulated.
 Healthcare providers and other related entities must implement effective cybersecurity programs to identify, mitigate, and prevent cyberattacks.

-8 Most Critical Cybersecurity Regulations in the Healthcare Industry
+8 Most Critical Cybersecurity Regulations and Frameworks in the Healthcare Industry

 In 2021, healthcare had the highest total average data breach cost of any industry – US$9.23 million.
 Further, 44,993,618 health records were exposed or stolen in 2021, making it the second-highest year for breached records.

 Compliance with healthcare regulations does more than help organizations avoid hefty fines.

 Another benefit of compliance is the likelihood of experiencing security posture maturity at a more consistent and measurable rate.